xaxay/action_library/actions/tag-new-version/README.md

 ## Usage example

-## Usage Example

-To use this action in your workflow, add the following steps to your `.github/workflows/main.yml` file:
+To use this action in your workflow, add the following steps to your `.github/workflows/some-workflow-file.yml` file:

 ```yml
 name: Your workflow